brettellebi/somites/docs/index.md

 # About

-This book sets out the analysis of somite development periods, for Ali Seleit in Aulehla Group at EMBL Heidelberg.
+This book sets out the analysis of somite development periods, for Ali Ahmed Seleit in Aulehla Group at EMBL Heidelberg.